bosoninfo/Resource_Power-BI-Desktop/Chapter02_Get-Data/README.md

 4. After connected to the web source, you can select a list of tables from the web page.
 You can select a table, and go to `Web View` to check.
 5. Power BI will create queries and import the data.
 After that, you can examine the data in `Report View` and `Data View`.
 6. Save the file as `MyGDOs.pbix` for later use.

+## Connect to a SharePoint list
+If your organization uses SharePoint either online or on premises, there are some customized lists that were created for your organization.

+1. `Home` -> `Get data` -> `More...` -> search `sharepoint`
+2. You get result of `SharePoint folder`, `SharePoint Online List`, and `SharePoint list`.
+Click on `SharePoint Online List`.
+3. There are two connectors available under `Implementation`.
+   - The version `1.0` connector allows you to retrieve all the columns from the list.
+   - The version `2.0` connector allows not only retrieve all colunmns, but also retrieve the columns set in the "Default View"
+4. Also, you need to provide `Site URL`, where you should enter the root URL for the SharePoint site not including subfolders. (eg. the URL before "../List.." not including "/List..")
+5. You will get everything that is available in that site.
+Choose the table, click on `Load`, wait for a moment.
+6. Examine `Data View` and the field in `Report View`.
+7. Since we don't need to use the data later, simply close Power BI.